General questions about the KB web collection

 Can I make agreements regarding my website?

 We are always willing to work with website owners to see how the website can best be placed in the Web Archive.
-However, the KB's Web Archive is not a service for the benefit of individual website owners.
+However, the KB's web collection is not a service for the benefit of individual website owners.

 Can I have archived versions of my own website?

-No rights can be derived from inclusion in the KB Web Archive.
+No rights can be derived from inclusion in the KB web collection.
 It is not a service for the benefit of individual website owners.
 We can never guarantee an archiving will be 100% successful.
 If a website owner wants to guarantee that their website will be archived according to their own wishes, they will have to take care of this themselves.

 Will my visitors notice anything during archiving?

-The impact of the technical process of including websites in the Web Archive is minimal for visitors to your website.
+The impact of the technical process of including websites in the web collection is minimal for visitors to your website.
 The archiving software visits the (server of the) website once a year and runs through all the pages.
 The software is set up so that a so-called request from our side (request to send page or file) is 5 times slower than the time it took the web server to send a page to us.
 So if the website sends a page in 0,5 seconds, the archiving software will wait 2,5 seconds before requesting a new page.
 This limits the load on the web server.
-We have now been archiving websites for over a decade without receiving any complaints regarding overloading, while the KB's visit can be traced through the log files.
+We have now been archiving websites for nearly twenty years without receiving any complaints regarding overloading, while the KB's visit can be traced through the log files.

 What archiving software does the KB use?